Help with essential costs

-If you’ve lost your job or had your hours reduced you may be able to get a benefit or some other financial help from Work and Income.
+If you have lost your job, cannot work or are working fewer hours, you may be able to get a benefit or some other financial help from Work and Income.

 Work and Income can help with urgent costs like: